Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 What Is GDP?

-GDP (Gross Domestic Product) is the total value of all goods and services produced in a country over a specific period, usually one year or one quarter.
+Gross Domestic Product is the total market value of all final goods and services produced within a country during a specific period, the most widely used single measure of economic size.

 Simple